 '''

-\langle \text{Process document title in Palm } 129 \rangle \equiv
+\langle \text{Process document title in Palm 129} \rangle \equiv

 switch (bracket) {

 case Begin: htitle = "";

 break;

 case Body:

 if (htitle \neq "") {

 htitle += "\Box";

 htitle += quotePalmString(pruneIndent(text));

 hastitle = true;

-break;
+break:

 case Void: hastitle = false;

 htitle = "";

 break;

-}

 break;

-This code is used in section 126.

 '''

 130. The author name is accumulated, concatenating multiple lines as required.
 When we see the End bracket for the author specification (or the Void bracket if no author is given), we write the document header.
 If no document title was specified, the user will have to supply the name of the Palm database when the PML file is compiled into a Palm Reader book.